RoadBotics is an infrastructure technology company that uses machine learning to assess roads. But what does that mean?

 You have probably already been using AI without even realizing it.
-There are now so many useful services that it is hard to see how much of modern business would run without out.
+There are now so many useful services that it is hard to see how much of modern business would run without it.

 Common examples are Amazon’s “if you like this you might also like” shopping recommendations and Netflix’s suggestions for shows and movies based upon your previous history.
 Voice assistants like Alexa and Siri are constantly learning to get smarter in order to predict and understand human questions and requests.
 It can also be things like character recognition when you deposit a check into an ATM.
 All of these examples are practical and ubiquitous uses of AI and machine learning.

 At RoadBotics, the goal of machine learning is to teach a computer program to learn by showing it examples of road images.
 Our available examples are limited just like when teaching, but the goal is to build a computer program that generalizes from specific examples to more common cases (i.e. seeing several cracked roads and then being able to identify cracks on any road anywhere in the world).
 This is not all that different from teaching a child to learn, in fact, the processes are relatively similar.

 So how does RoadBotics “teach” our machine learning programs?

 It starts with labeled image data.
 Since RoadBotics works with images taken from the windshield of a car, we have lots and lots of images of those roads.
 But we have to first tell the machine what it should be seeing in those images and how to rate them on our 1-5 rating scale.
 To do this we begin by constructing labeled images.